Hout Bay is more than just the harbour

 Take a hike with Karbonkelberg Tourism

-Known as the resident Karbonkelberg hikers, Brent Thomas, Donita Packups and Colin Delcarme know Karbonkelberg mountain from the back of their hand.
-The trails range from basic to complex; depending on how you would like to your journey to be.
-It’s not just a basic hike, it’s extremely educational with insight into the history of the Khoi Sans, the tales of the mountains and how Rastafarians came to exist.
+Known as the resident Karbonkelberg hikers, Brent Thomas, Donita Packups, and Colin Delcarme know Karbonkelberg mountain from the back of their hand.
+The trails range from basic to complex; depending on how you would like your journey to be.
+It’s not just a basic hike, it’s extremely educational with insight into the history of the Khoi Sans, the tales of the mountains, and how Rastafarians came to exist.

 Brent’s wife is a herbalist and came along the 12km walk with her knowledge of plants and explained what the medical uses are.
 It was incredibly insightful and interesting, to say the least.

 Even the most unfit person can do this trail.
 The team is extremely patient and go according to your pace.
 The views are breathtaking; overlooking Seal Island.